phulst/node-tile38/README.md

 // check within an area that's already defined in the database client.withinQuery('fleet').get('cities', 'tempe')
 // return objects within a given tile x, y, z client.withinQuery('fleet').tile(x, y, z);
+// return objects within a given circle of 1000 meter radius client.withinQuery('fleet').circle(33.462, -112.268, 1000)
 ```

 # Running tests

 WARNING: THIS WILL WIPE OUT YOUR DATA!
 The test suite currently depends on having a local instance of Tile38 running on the default port 9851.
 It tests all supported commands, including FLUSHDB, so you'll LOSE ALL EXISTING DATA in your Tile38 instance.

 To change the Tile38 host name, port number, or configure authentication password, set the
 TILE38_HOST, TILE38_PORT and/or TILE38_PASSWD environment variables before running the tests.

 If you have nothing critical in your local db, you can run the tests with:

 ```
 npm test